-You may wonder what an electrical service really is or perhaps you visit it all the time.
+You may wonder what an electrical service panel really is or perhaps you visit it all the time when your breakers trip.
 In any case, when it comes to power, the service is the most important component in your electrical system.

 What is a Electrical Service?